-DCOM's curriculum is a four-year, full-time academic and clinical program leading to granting the degree of Doctor of Osteopathic Medicine (DO).
+The CVM curriculum is a four-year, full-time academic and clinical program leading to the degree of Doctor of Veterinary Medicine (DVM).
 The curriculum will stress the interdependence of the biological, clinical, behavioral and social sciences.
-The emphasis will be on educating physicians for primary care medicine, employing the distinctive osteopathic principles for the maintenance of health and treatment of disease.
+Throughout the curriculum, emphasis will be placed on the diagnosis, prevention, and treatment of the diseases of animals.
+Practical clinical skills including diagnostic, medical and surgical procedures, will be taught from the beginning, and reinforced throughout the curriculum.
+Communications skills including communication with clients, and collaboration with other health professionals and paraprofessionals will be taught as part of the One Health initiative.

-A primary care physician must be skilled in problem solving and demonstrate expertise in diagnosis.
-In order to achieve this goal DCOM's curriculum will emphasize the integration of the basic and clinical sciences in medical practice.
+A veterinarian must be skilled in problem solving and demonstrate expertise in diagnosis.
+In order to achieve this goal, CVM's curriculum will emphasize the integration of the basic and clinical sciences as well as clinical practices.
 The curriculum will be divided into a pre-clinical phase and a clinical phase.